Skip to content

 Medical Alcohol Detox Program

-Under medication assisted treatment (MAT), patients can be kept calm and more comfortable in a supervised environment during the detox for alcohol so to reduce the risks of progression from mild alcoholic detox symptoms to more dangerous hallucinations and tremors.
-With mild to moderate withdrawal symptoms from alcohol, patients can receive medical alcohol detox therapy, including:
+Under medication assisted treatment (MAT), patients can be kept calm and more comfortable in a supervised environment during the detox for alcohol to reduce the risks of progression from mild alcoholic detox symptoms to more dangerous hallucinations and tremors.
+With mild to moderate withdrawal symptoms from alcohol, patients can receive medical alcohol withdrawal therapy, including:

 Furthermore, due to the high risk of a comorbid condition called Wernicke-Korsakoff syndrome, also known as “wet brain,” patients can receive a “banana bag” or cocktail of folate, thiamine, dextrose-containing fluids, and a multivitamin while on detox for alcohol.
 [1] The cause of Wernicke-Korsakoff syndrome is a lack of thiamine or vitamin B1.
 The most common social factor associated with Wernicke-Korsakoff syndrome is chronic alcohol abuse, leading to decreased absorption and utilization of thiamine.